BRZDRIFT/DriftScript/README.md

 `function gx_map_init()`
 - This is called before minimap creation.
-- This is the only place currently where you are allowed to modify and copy unit definitions (i.e. make your own units).
+- This is the only place currently where you are allowed to modify and copy unit datas (i.e. make your own units).
 - This function is only called once.
 Global variables defined in this script are not accessible from the `gx_sim_*` functions

 `function gx_sim_init()`